Bill Hardgrave

-Bill Hardgrave is an American academic who currently serves as the president of the University of Memphis, a role he has held since April 1, 2022.
+Bill Hardgrave is an American academic administrator who currently serves as the president of the University of Memphis, a role he has held since April 1, 2022.
 He was previously the provost and vice president for academic affairs at Auburn University.
 Prior to his time at Auburn, he served as the Bradberry Chair in Information Systems in the Sam M. Walton College of Business at the University of Arkansas.

 Background

 Hardgrave graduated from Arkansas Tech University in 1987 with a bachelor of science in Computer Science.
 In 1990, he received an MBA with an emphasis in Computer Information Systems from Missouri State University.
 Hardgrave graduated from Oklahoma State University with a PhD in Management Information Systems in 1993.

 Career

 From 2001-10, Hardgrave served as the Bradberry Chair in Information Systems in the Sam M. Walton College of Business at the University of Arkansas.
 In 1999, he established the Information Technology Research Institute at Arkansas, serving as the institute's executive director.
 During his time at Arkansas, he founded and directed the RFID Research Center, serving in that role from 2005-10.

 Hardgrave became the dean of Auburn University’s Harbert College of Business in August 2010, a role he held through December 2017.
 During his time, Hardgrave oversaw growth in areas such as student enrollment, undergraduate/graduate programs and student/faculty resources.
 In 2013, Hardgrave secured the then-largest donation in the history of Auburn University with a $40 million gift from Raymond J. Harbert.
 The Harbert family followed that donation with a $15 million contribution three years later to help fund a new graduate business building, which was named Horton-Hardgrave Hall in honor of Hardgrave and George Horton, two former Auburn University deans.

 Hardgrave oversaw the founding of the Auburn University Radio Frequency Identification (RFID) lab, the Geospatial Research and Applications Center and the Center for Supply Chain Innovation.
 Hardgrave's time as the Harbert College of Business dean also saw the creation of a Business Analytics undergraduate major, a PhD program in Finance and an online MS in Finance.
 Hardgrave's leadership led the Harbert College of Business to receive external validation of several of its programs, highlighted by Top 10 national rankings for the undergraduate Supply Chain Management and online MBA programs, online Master of Accountancy and online MS in both Finance and Information Systems.

 Hardgrave was named Auburn's Provost and Senior Vice President for Academic Affairs in January 2018.
 His time in the role saw him lead Auburn’s 12 colleges and schools, including the College of Veterinary Medicine and School of Pharmacy, while overseeing academic resources, support units and instructional research programs and managing the procedures for faculty recruitment, appointments, promotions and tenure during his time as provost.

-On Tuesday, November 9, 2021, the University of Memphis Board of Trustees announced Hardgrave as the university's next president.
+On November 9, 2021, the University of Memphis Board of Trustees announced Hardgrave as the university's next president.
 He began his tenure on April 1, 2022.